breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 #### What's This?

 I studied English as an undergraduate, but since then I've taken an untraditional path into software engineering.
-I'm currently an Engineering Manager at Yelp.
+Years later, I'm working as an Engineering Manager at Yelp.
+As you'd imagine, the journey between those two periods of my life was intense.

 Over the years, I've gotten everything from curiosity to outright scorn when people learn my background.
 I'm writing for the curious, to share how I changed from one career to a very different one.